Facebook iconHow To Use Shopify CLI for Themes (A Step-by-Step Guide)

 Collection to something else,

-As you edit the file, your changes will automatically reflect in the preview window.
+As I edit the file, the changes reflect immediately in the preview window and are logged in the terminal.

 6. Use Command Theme Push to push the changes from local to store

-Once done with all the changes use the command below,
+Once I’m satisfied with the changes locally, I use the command below to push them to the store.

 shopify theme push